akshanshbhatt/akshanshbhatt/README.md

 - 💬 Ask me about electronic music
 - 📫 How to reach me: email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: you and I are 99.9% same genetically speaking
+- ⚡ Fun fact: you and I are 99.9% same, genetically speaking

 [^1]: it's pronounced like ~d~uck-shawn-sh~awn~ (cut it at second shawn's sh sound)
 [^2]: it's not that cool, let's be honest